kicked off its promotion to Serie A in style. The club unveiled its new 2024/25 home for the first time this season. And on game day, no less.

 Last week, Canadian rapper Drake formerly announced his investment in the newly promoted club through APEX Capital.
 Over the off-season, he raised around $40 million to help the Venice club clear its debts and invest in new players and club facilities.

-With Drake’s help, the club also announced a new kit deal with the sub-brand NOTCA.
+With Drake’s help, the club also announced a new kit deal with the Nike sub-brand NOTCA.
 Drake spearheads the line’s creative direction, reflecting his style and influences from streetwear culture.

 Venezia’s 24/25 home kit